Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 • Clean seasonally: Remove sediment and organic matter that degrades water quality

-Seasonal maintenance best practices
+Seasonal maintenance checklist

 • Inspect for winter damage